Welcome to my home page!

 I met ordinary people who were extraordinary in their lives.
 I’ve witnessed first-hand sicknesses, disasters, war, and many deaths…..including my own Mother’s.

 I was her Hospice nurse for almost a month, learning as I went.
 It was very hard yet the highest honor of my life.
 My gift to her for being such a great Mom.
-Her gift to me was showing me that I would be a great nurse.
+Her gift to me was telling me a few days before her death that I should be a nurse.

 With each story I wrote at the newspaper, I was only an observer, not truly able to help, except through words.
 Mom’s illness and death showed me that it’s the helping-people-part that makes a difference.
 This desire grew until I made the decision to return to school, studying for a profession that can truly help a person on their very worst day.